goto-eof/todo-list-dart-flutter/README.md

 # TODO List

 A simple TODO List application implemented using Dart and Flutter.
-The software stores all personal data locally (using a SQLite database).
+The software stores all personal tasks locally (using a SQLite database).
 The application allows to categorize tasks, give a priority to the task and set a task due date.
 This is the first version and new versions of software will come soon.

 # Download